sombreroEnPuntas/flights-service/README.md

 A `fights` module is available, it just uses axios to request flights from all sources.
 It merges and de-duplicates results before returning.
+Each individual "source" is cached for one hour in-memory.

 ## Installation